Physical Environments

 • Assess the quieter parts of the library; is there noise such as clocks ticking, or road noise outside?

-• Do you provide noise canceling headphones for patrons who wish to wear them?
+• Do you provide noise canceling headphones?

 • What about the flooring and walls – are there places where sound echoes or reverberates due to tile/ concrete floors or high ceilings?
 How might that be minimized?